nih-cfde/training-and-engagement/docs/General-Tutorials/Introduction_to_Amazon_Web_Services/introtoaws1.md

 !!! note "Learning Objectives"

-    - introduce Researchers to cloud computing resources and how to use them
+    - introduce researchers to cloud computing resources and how to use them

     - learn how to connect to an instance (virtual server) in Amazon's Elastic Compute Cloud (EC2)